Install, Configure and Rip Music CDs with Exact Audio Copy (EAC)

 Ripping your Music CD with EAC

-Once the setup is complete, you will be able to start using the EAC program.
-At the top of the interface is the option to choose which engine/plugin you want to use to download metadata information for your CD.
-You can try them all out to see which one gives you the best results.
-The GD3 Metadata Plugin is the one that will only let you use it 10 times before having to pay.
-Plus you will need to create an account to even use it.
+Once the initial setup is complete, you will finally be able to start using the EAC program.
+Look at the top of the main interface to find the drop-down menu for choosing a metadata engine.
+This plugin dictates where the software pulls album art, track names, and artist info from the internet.
+You can try them all out to see which specific database gives you the best results for your particular CDs.
+Remember that the GD3 Metadata Plugin is the paid one that cuts you off after 10 uses.

 EAC download CD metadata

-Once you have your metadata ready for your music, you should go to the EAC menu and then to the Compression options settings and External Compression tab if you are going to be ripping MP3 files.
+Once you have your metadata loaded and ready for your music, you need to verify your compression settings.
+Go to the top EAC menu and select the Compression options setting.
+Click over to the External Compression tab if you are actively planning to rip MP3 files.

-From here, make sure Use external program for compression is checked and for the parameter passing scheme, choose LAME MP3 Encoder.
-Then for the box labeled Program, including path, used for compression, make sure its pointing to the location of the LAME.EXE file you downloaded.
-You can also change your bit rate and other settings here if you want to increase the quality or reduce the file size.
+From here, make sure the Use external program for compression checkbox is ticked.
+Look at the parameter passing scheme drop-down and choose LAME MP3 Encoder.
+Then, check the box labeled Program, including path, used for compression.
+Make absolutely sure it points to the correct location of the LAME.EXE file you downloaded earlier.
+You can also adjust your bit rate and other audio settings on this screen to increase the sound quality or reduce the final file size.

 How to Install, Configure and Rip Music CDs with Exact Audio Copy (EAC)

-Once you have these options set, you can then click on the CMP button to start the ripping process.
-The CMP button is used for MP3s and there is also a WAV button.
+Once you have all these external options locked in, return to the main screen.
+You can then click on the CMP button on the left sidebar to start the actual ripping process.
+The CMP button is specifically used for generating compressed MP3s.
+There is also a dedicated WAV button right above it if you want uncompressed audio.

 Ripped MP3 CD tracks